U.S. imposes sweeping human rights sanctions on China, Myanmar and North Korea | Law-Order

 Myanmar was plunged into crisis when the military overthrew leader Aung San Suu Kyi and her government on Feb.
 1, triggering daily protests in towns and cities and fighting in borderlands between the military and ethnic minority insurgents.
 Junta forces seeking to crush opposition have killed more than 1,300 people, according to the Assistance Association for Political Prisoners (AAPP) monitoring group.

-Campaign group Global Witness said in a statement the measures fell short of targeting Myanmar's natural gas industry, a key source of foreign currency for the junta, and were "unlikely to materially impact the military junta's bottom line."
-The Treasury also blacklisted North Korea's Central Public Prosecutors Office had been designated, along with the former minister of social security and recently assigned Minister of People's Armed Forces Ri Yong Gil, as well as a Russian university for facilitating the export of workers from North Korea.
+Campaign group Global Witness said the measures fell short of targeting Myanmar's natural gas industry, a key source of foreign currency for the junta, and were "unlikely to materially impact the military junta’s bottom line."
+The Treasury also blacklisted North Korea’s Central Public Prosecutors Office, along with the former minister of social security and recently assigned Minister of People’s Armed Forces Ri Yong Gil.
+It also targeted a Russian university for facilitating the export of workers from North Korea.

 North Korea has long sought a lifting of punishing U.S. and international sanctions imposed over its weapons programs and has denounced U.S. criticism of its human rights record as evidence of a hostile policy against it.
 The Biden administration has repeatedly called on North Korea to engage in dialogue over its nuclear and missile programs, without success.